-This approval allows an international student to apply for entry into the United States for study on an F-1 visa only after a complete application package is received an "Affidavit of Financial Support" is deemed sufficient by the University and a tuition deposit payment of at least \$1,000 toward the first semester's tuition has been received.
-A USCIS Form I-20 is then certified and submitted to SEVIS.
-The SEVIS application fee of \$200 is then paid by the student directly to SEVIS.
+This approval allows an international student to apply for entry into the United States for study on an F-1 visa only after a complete application package is received an "Affidavit of Financial Support" is deemed sufficient by the University.
+HU requires a tuition deposit payment of at least \$1,000 toward the first semester's tuition to issue an I-20.
+The SEVIS I-901 fee of \$350 is then paid by the student directly to SEVIS prior to attending a Consulate visit for the F1 visa.

-Following entry into the United States and arrival at the University, the student will be required to provide a copy of the passport, I-20 Certificate of Eligibility, and the Form I-94 departure record to confirm all identification information in SEVIS.
+Following entry into the United States and arrival at the University, the student will be required to provide a copy of the passport, I-20, and I-94 arrival/departure record all identification information in SEVIS.
 An international student is obligated to notify HU should their status change during enrollment from F-1 to any other immigration status.
-HU will revocate a student's I-20 for failure to remain eligible as required by the F-1 visa.
+HU will revocate a student's I-20 for failure to remain eligible as required by the terms of the F-1 visa.